auth0/docs/articles/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow.md

 1. [Authorize the user](#authorize-the-user): Request the user's authorization and redirect back to your app.
 We do not recommend that you call protected APIs using an Access Token obtained in this step.
 2. [Request tokens](#request-tokens): Exchange your authorization code for tokens, including a secure Access Token.
-3. [Refresh Tokens](#refresh-tokens): Use a refresh token to request new Access Tokens if the existing ones are expired.
+3. [Refresh Tokens](#refresh-tokens): Use a refresh token to request a new Access Token if the existing one is expired.

 Optional: [Explore Sample Use Cases](#sample-use-cases)